Important Information for 2022 Statistics

 Table 2.1

-Latest figures show 3.2 million children experienced relative poverty before housing costs were deducted (BHC) during 2019/20 (23% of children in the UK), an increase of 400,000 children on the previous year, and 600,000 more children in poverty compared to 10 years ago.
+Latest figures show 2.9 million children experienced relative poverty before housing costs were deducted (BHC) during 2021/22 (20% of children in the UK).

-Looking at relative poverty figures after housing costs (AHC) are deducted from income, there were 4.3 million children in relative poverty 2019/20 (31% of children in the UK).
-This is has increased by 100,000 more children in 2018/19 and 300,000 more children in poverty compared to 10 years ago.
+Looking at relative poverty figures after housing costs (AHC) are deducted from income, there were 4.2 million children in relative poverty 2021/22 (29% of children in the UK).

 Child Poverty in the UK – Absolute Child Poverty